 One of the core ideas, or grand narratives I use to help make sense of the coffee world is what I now call the central dogma of coffee.
 The shorthand way I describe it is this:

-The central dogma helps to center my view of the coffee world by illustrating that coffee is produced by a complex supply chain.
+The central dogma helps to center my view of the coffee world by illustrating that coffee is produced by a complicated supply chain.
 The supply chain performs the individual tasks or roles of the central dogma, which is the irreversible process of making our beloved cup of coffee.
 Without the central dogma, we would not have coffee in any form.

 That doesn’t mean the supply chain can’t be incredibly short; such as a single entity.
 However, when the supply chain is a single entity, it still must follow the central dogma; coffee begins as a raw material (a cherry from the coffee tree), is processed into an intermediate product (an un-roasted, green bean), and then further processed into a consumable product (roasted coffee).

 It’s all about the skills